Louise Christian

-Louise Hilda Christian (born 22 May 1952, Oxford) is a British human rights solicitor.
+Louise Hilda Christian (born 22 May 1952 in Oxford) is a British human rights solicitor.
 She is the daughter of Jack and Maureen Christian.

 Christian was admitted to the Law Society as a solicitor on 16 January 1978.
 In 1985, she and Michael Fisher, a solicitor best known for his work representing those accused of Irish terrorist offences, whose firm, Fisher Meredith, she had worked in, set up a firm called Christian Fisher.
 An early case was representing 49 Liverpool councillors who were being prosecuted for wilful misconduct.
-The councillors were surcharged a total of £106,000; however they appealed unsuccessfully to the high court, which awarded £242,000 legal costs against the councillors.
+The councillors were surcharged a total of £106,000; however, they appealed unsuccessfully to the high court, which awarded £242,000 legal costs against the councillors.
 Sadiq Khan (now Mayor of London) joined the firm as a trainee in 1994, and became a partner in 1997.
 The firm was renamed Christian Khan when Fisher left in 2002.
 Khan left in 2004; at the time the firm employed about 50 staff.
 Christian Khan earned money almost entirely from legal aid.
-Christian has represented detainees at the American Guantanamo Bay detention camp in Cuba. and the bereaved in various disasters – the Marchioness Disaster, the Southall, Ladbroke Grove and Potters Bar Rail crashes and the Lakanal House Fire.
+Christian has represented detainees at the American Guantanamo Bay detention camp in Cuba. and the bereaved in various disasters – the Marchioness disaster, the Southall, Ladbroke Grove and Potters Bar Rail crashes and the Lakanal House fire.
 Christian left in 2010; and the firm merged with Imran Khan & Partners in 2012.